DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/WSNXB54TDQEZRTUNRFCTUDK74DHVPQPXBXEYJUZJPW6T2F7XERDQ.md

 ## In Depth
-In the example below, `TsplineTopology.VertexByIndex` is used to display a list of vertices on a planar TSpline surface.
+In the example below, `TSplineTopology.VertexByIndex` is used to display a list of vertices on a planar T-Spline surface.
 The surface presents extruded vertices, some of which are then flattened using the `TSplineSurface.FlattenVertices(vertices)` node.
-The nodes `TSplineVertex.UVNFrame` and `TSplineUVNFrame.Position` are used to highlight the vertices in the surface.
+The nodes `TSplineVertex.UVNFrame` and `TSplineUVNFrame.Position` are used to highlight the vertices being flattened.
 ___
 ## Example File